GDWoody/Pixel-Controllers/JLC_PCB.md

 ### PCB page

-On the next screen click "Next"
+Click "Next"

 ![Bill of Materials Next](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/bill_of_materials.png)

 ### Bill of Materials page

-On the Next page, you will select the BOM and CPL Files to upload.
+Select the BOM and CPL Files to upload.

 * 'BOM_xxxxx_SMD_PCB.xlsx' is the BOM file.
 * 'CPL_xxxxx_SMD_PCB.xlsx' is the CPL file.